bevyengine/rfcs/implementation_details.md

 TODO

-- See if we can store data in the snapshots without struct padding.
+- Store/serialize networked data without struct padding so we're not wasting bandwidth.
 - Support components and resources that allocate on the heap (DSTs).
 Won't be possible at first but the solution most likely will be backing this resource with its own memory region (something like `bumpalo` but smarter).
 That will be important for deterministic desync detection as well.

 ### Full Updates